react-navigation/react-navigation.github.io/versioned_docs/version-7.x/getting-started.md

 ## Wrapping your app in `NavigationContainer`

 Now, we need to wrap the whole app in `NavigationContainer`.
-Usually you'd do this in your entry file, such as `index.js` or `App.js`:
+Usually you'd do this in your entry file, such as `index.js`, `App.js` or `App.tsx`:

 ```js
 import * as React from 'react';